-It is our intention to ensure all disadvantaged children make good or better progress from their starting point, in all subject areas.
-We aim to ensure the very best outcomes for disadvantaged children, so they achieve in line with, or better than National % in phonics, reading, writing and maths, and for a Good Level of Development at the end of their Reception year.
+It is our intention to ensure all disadvantaged children make good or better progress from their starting point, in all areas of school life.
+We aim to ensure the very best outcomes for disadvantaged children, so they achieve in line with, or better than non-pupil premium peers in phonics, reading, writing and maths, and for a Good Level of Development at the end of their Reception year.

 We also aim to ensure the social/emotional and behavioural needs that disadvantaged children may have, are quickly identified, and supported.